Getting Started¶

 ├── experiments # Configuration files grouped by experiment number.

-│ └── <N> # Any configurations files needed by uDALES to run experiment <N>.
+│ └── <N> # Any configurations files needed by uDALES to run experiment <N> a three digit integer number.

 │ └── ...

-├── tools # Additional or specialized tools other then the ones included with uDALES.
+├── outputs # Additional or specialized tools other then the ones included with uDALES.

 └── u-dales # uDALES model development repository (submodule).

-In the next steps we will assume your current working directory is the top-level project directory you just created with Cookiecutter.
+In the next steps we will assume your current working directory is the top-level project directory.

 # We assume you are running the following commands from your